Majunu: Music

-Release
+Release and reception

-The film opened in December 2001 to mixed reviews from critics, with Malathi Rangarajan of The Hindu noting "Majunu is a love story in a terrorist ambiance.
+The film opened in December 2001.
+Malathi Rangarajan of The Hindu wrote, "Majunu is a love story in a terrorist ambiance.
 The ambiance is undoubtedly different but surely the treatment could have been more gripping."
 Another critic wrote "The storyline is just stupid and should have never been.
 But Ravichandran makes a better director than a story-writer, and the movie is at least watchable."
-Another reviewer noted "The listless romance and the amateurish attempts at portraying terrorism here just prove that the same issues that were merged so effortlessly and effectively in Manirathnam's classic, Roja (1992), can also be combined to create a film that resides on the other end of the 'watchable' scale."
+Chennai Online felt the film "would have turned into an engaging entertainer had the director not left so many loopholes in the script and narration, as he shuttles between depicting ‘love’ and ‘terrorism’".
+Cinesouth wrote "Majnu - A perplexing film, which kindles the filmgoer's interest a little".

 The film performed well commercially, releasing soon after a big-budget financial failure in Star for Prashanth.